TheCandidStartup/TheCandidStartup.github.io/_drafts/snapshot-benchmarking.md

 })
 ```

-I was delighted to see that `bench` supports async functions.
+I was delighted to find that `bench` supports async functions.
 I'm interested in overall compute time, not any of the artificial delays that my reference implementations add to async operations.
 I used Vitest's fake timers to remove any async delays and to ensure that all async operations have completed.

 I would normally use `beforeEach` and `afterEach` to wrap each benchmark with `useFakeTimers` and `useRealTimers`.
 Unfortunately, that results in an infinite loop.
 Tinybench runs as many iterations as it can within a given time.
 I suspect that the Tinybench code is running between the calls to `beforeEach` and `afterEach`, and getting confused by the fake timers.
 Everything works as expected when I put the calls to `useFakeTimers` and `useRealTimers` inside each benchmark.
-I left the `afterEach` in place to make sure we clean up however the benchmark ends.
+I left the `afterEach` in place to make sure we clean up how ever the benchmark ends.

 As benchmarks are a specialized form of unit test, you have access to the full API including expectations and mocks.
 I used expectations to confirm that the benchmark was doing what I thought it was doing.